 The use of Java and Java software packages is increasing, and although Java has been found to be more secure than other languages, researchers at Fortify Software warn that developers may inadvertently be introducing vulnerabilities into their own code.

-In a report from its Java Open Review (JOR) Project, which analyzed four commonly used Java packages -- Spring, Struts, Hibernate and Tomcat -- Fortify confirms a commonly held belief that software components written in Java are, in general, more secure than components written in languages such as C or C++.
+In a report from its Java Open Review (JOR) Project, which analyzed four commonly used Java packages -- Spring, Struts, JPA with Hibernate and embedded Tomcat -- Fortify confirms a commonly held belief that software components written in Java are, in general, more secure than components written in languages such as C or C++.
 The project's analysis found two bugs in Hibernate, four in Spring, eight in Struts and 66 in Tomcat.
 Altogether, the estimated defect density for every thousand lines of code is .07.

 Fortify also said Java's reliability is due largely to two features of the language: type safety and memory safety.
 Because the Java compiler can enforce a stronger type safety policy, Java programmers find more of their own bugs when they compile their code.
 In addition, when Java programs run, the Java Virtual Machine ensures that fewer of the remaining bugs have catastrophic consequences.